cheran360/emailer/README.md

 3. click submit and email will go to your client with present temperature of that city
 4. saved data can be saved in admin pannel itself

-Note if u want to run through code editor, inter -> 'cd emailer' then enter 'python manage.py runserver'.
+Note if u want to run through code editor, from root dir of this repo 'cd emailer' then enter 'python manage.py runserver'.